bibanon/tubeup/README.md

    tubeup --metadata=collection:opensource_audio <url>
 ```

-Any arbitrary metadta can be added to the item, with a few exceptions.
+Any arbitrary metadata can be added to the item, with a few exceptions.
 You can learn more about archive.org metadata [here](https://archive.org/services/docs/api/metadata-schema/).
+The resulting metadata may be exported to CSV files by specifying the `--write-metadata` flag.

 ### Collections